Oluwasetemi/css-note/slides.md

 Non-inherited property

-Code Example: The border property falls under the non-inherited properties so, the <kbd>em</kbd> element will not inherit the border value from the parent element which is <kbd>p</kbd>.
+Code Example: The border property falls under the non-inherited properties so, the `em` element will not inherit the border value from the parent element which is `p`.

 ```html {monaco-run}
 <style>